-The Lasting Influence Of Bruce Lee's 'Enter The Dragon' Which Turns 45
+Enter The Legend: 'Dragon' Turns 45

 It was about this time Lee caught a lucky break.

-He went back to Hong Kong to visit family and was greeted at the airport by producers eager to put him on TV.
-It'd been over a decade since his last role in Hong Kong, but they'd been playing The Green Hornet there — except they called it The Kato Show.
-Bruce Lee was again a star.
+He went back to Hong Kong to visit family and was greeted at the airport by producers eager to cast him.
+It had been over a decade since his last role in Hong Kong, but The Green Hornet had been playing there — except there it was called The Kato Show.
+Lee was again a star.

 He decided to make martial arts films for Hong Kong audiences.
 He made three: The Big Boss, Fist of Fury and Way of the Dragon.
 All were hits in Hong Kong.
 So Lee reached out to a producer he knew at Warner Brothers.

 Which is where Enter the Dragon, well, enters.
-A co-production among Lee's Hong Kong studio, Golden Harvest and Warner Brothers, it becomes the first martial arts film produced by an American studio.

-Bruce Lee was finally the heroic Asian star of a Hollywood movie.
-And he kicked ass.
+A co-production between Lee's Hong Kong studio, Golden Harvest, and Warner Brothers, it was the first martial arts film produced by an American studio.
+Lee was finally the heroic Asian star of a Hollywood movie.
+And he kicked butt.

-Lee died a month before the film's release in the U.S., and didn't get to see the lasting influence it would have.
+Lee died a month before the film's release in the U.S. and didn't get to see the lasting influence it would have.

+"Without Enter the Dragon most of the video games that we associate now with martial arts — certainly all of the television shows and films that have come afterwards ... would not be the same," Yang says.

 "You know, we take for granted now that Hollywood action movies, they have martial arts, they have fight choreography, they do all this amazing stuff," says Phil Yu, the writer behind the site Angry Asian Man.
 "Before then we hadn't really seen martial arts in that context in a Hollywood film."

-"Without Enter the Dragon most of the video games that we associate now with martial arts — certainly all of the television shows and films that have come afterwards ... would not be the same," Jeff Yang says.

-Bruce Lee's influence stretched beyond the screen.
+Lee's influence stretched beyond the screen.
 The Wu-Tang Clan's first album, one of the landmarks of hip-hop, was called Enter the Wu-Tang (36 Chambers) in honor of Lee's last film.

 "Man, I used to bang my hands on the wall trying to get iron palms, scrape my hands with beans," says the RZA.
 "I got stretch marks on my shoulders because of kung fu things I was trying to do."